engicam-stable/imx8mm-pmic-fixer-script/readme.md

 The idea is to provide a new device tree written to include the customer device tree , and replace from it the old pmic settings with the new one.

-We provide an example for the starterkit devicetree at thhis link:
+We provide an example for the starterkit devicetree at this link:

 https://github.com/engicam-stable/linux-engicam-nxp/blob/5.4.70/arch/arm64/boot/dts/engicam/imx8mm-icore-pca9450.dts